Double Standard Abuse Female On Male / Western Animation

 On the other hand Bart's physical abuse of Lisa is usually more petty and harmless, akin to playful bullying.
 When the two truly get physical, Lisa usually overpowers him easily.

-An early episode of South Park revolves around Stan being beaten and everyone being sympathetic toward him over it...until they find out that the one beating him up is his sister.
+An early episode of South Park revolves around Stan being beaten and everyone being sympathetic toward him over it... until they find out that the one beating him up is his sister.
 Then they mock him and call him a pussy.
 This is despite the fact that Stan's sister is older and bigger than he is, and is also a violent sociopath.
+Although they were still sympathetic when asking if his mother was the one hitting him, so this double standard apparently has a limited age range.

-Played with the McKormicks.
-While they are implied to both take as much as they dish out, only Mrs. McKormicks is shown hitting Mr. McKormicks onscreen (a preview for "Make Love Not Warcraft" showed Mr. McKormicks about to slug her but cuts off just beforehand, for the final episode this is edited to Mrs. McKormicks actually shown doing so to him uncut).
+Played with the McCormicks.
+While they are implied to both take as much as they dish out, only Carol is shown hitting Stuart onscreen.
+A preview for "Make Love, Not Warcraft" showed Stuart about to slug her but cuts off just beforehand.
+For the final episode, this was edited to Carol actually shown doing so to him.

 Averted in Star Wars: The Clone Wars.
 The Nightsisters' cruel abuse of the Nightbrothers, to the point of brainwashing and forcing one to murder his own brother is not portrayed as ok.
 Savage turns on Ventress rapidly for her abuse and tries to strangle her, and the whole scheme ends in total failure and a subsequent vicious massacre of the Nightsisters by General Grievous.

-Occurred on Total Drama Island, but ten times worse during Total Drama Action as Courtney ascended to Jerk Sue status.
+Occurred on Total Drama Island, but ten times worse during Total Drama Action as Courtney becomes the main antagonist in the second half of the season.
 She has kicked her love interest, Duncan, in the crotch numerous times just in order to win competitions, and sometimes just for flirting with her when she was in a bad mood.